 The Pathology division has five medical investigators who are on duty year round, twenty-four hours a day, seven days a week.
 The Medical Investigator serves as the "eyes" and "ears" of the Coroner.
-The investigators triaged 2892 reported deaths.
-The District Coroner accepted jurisdiction or assisted in 754 cases [Figure 3] of the reported deaths.
+The investigators triaged 2910 reported deaths.
+The District Coroner accepted jurisdiction or assisted in 790 cases [Figure 3] of the reported deaths.
+On average, since 2001, accepted cases constitute 26% of the total number reported to the office.